slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 tag                 : 2
 ```

-Other question is: how to check if packets were actually send through the vxlan tunnel and which interface was used for that?
+Another question that might be asked is: how to check if packets were actually
+sent through the vxlan tunnel and which interface was used for that?

-Regarding interface, it is the kernel who decides that according to its routing table, so You can check what IP addresses are used to establish tunnel connection:
+In regards to the interface, it is the kernel who decides that according to its
+routing table, so You can check what IP addresses are used to establish tunnel
+connection:

 ```bash
 $ sudo ovs-vsctl show